Frequently Asked Questions - Plantation Shutters

 What is the difference between Basswood timber and PVC Plantation Shutters?

 PVC plantation shutters are the perfect solution for the ‘wet’ areas in your house such as bathrooms, laundries and kitchens due to their moisture resistant properties.
-A heavier material than basswood, PVC is also better suited to smaller windows.
-Use the iseekblinds PVC panel layout charts to assist you to understand which layout will be the best fit for your windows.
+They are also great for use in waremer climates with higher humidity.

 Is the PVC blade reinforced?